seveas/git-spindle/docs/github.rst

 and refs.
 For example: `master:bin/git-hub`, `git-spindle:master:bin/git-hub`
 or `seveas/git-spindle:master:bin/git-hub`.

+.. describe:: git hub ls <dir>...

+Display the contents of a directory on GitHub.
+Directory can start with repository names and refs.
+For example: `master:bin/git-hub`, `git-spindle:master:bin/git-hub` or `seveas/git-spindle:master:bin/git-hub`.

 .. describe:: git hub fork [--ssh|--http|--git] [<repo>]

 Fork another person's git repository on GitHub and clone that repository